Will the application deadline be extended?

 As an international student, will I be considered for scholarships and financial aid?

 All applicants, regardless of international status, are considered for merit scholarships.
 Scholarships are based on admission applications and are awarded at the time of admission.
-For complete financial aid information, click here.
-For further financial aid assistance and information, please contact Jim Parker in the Office of Student Finance at 612-626-0750 or email@example.com.
+Visit Tuition & Financial Information for more details.
+For further financial aid assistance and information, please contact Jim Parker in the Office of Student Finance at 612-626-0750 or firstname.lastname@example.org.

 If I’m admitted to Minnesota Law and have an I-20 from another law school, can my I-20 paperwork be changed to Minnesota Law?